 It employs an in-body stabilization, which results in high-quality moviemaking with painless hand-holding.

 Moreover, it has an APS-C crop/Super 35 mode, which delivers excellent oversampled 4K video.

-Still, the Z7 demonstrates the advantage in more common and easy conditions like well-lit areas with static objects, thus making the results outstanding.
+Still, the Z7 demonstrates the advantage in more common and easy conditions like well-lit areas with static objects, making the results outstanding.

 Thanks to the electronic viewfinder on the screen, you can achieve magnification and high precision before shooting.